Hyundai-Kia-Connect/kia_uvo/README.md

 - it will only fetch values for the first car, I am not sure if there are people outside using Kia Uvo with multiple cars :)
 - update - It will fetch the cached information every 30 minutes from Kia Servers.
-- force update - It will ask your car for the latest data every 2 hours.
+- force update - It will ask your car for the latest data every 4 hours.
 - It will not force update between 10PM to 6AM.
 I am trying to be cautios here.
+- By default, distance unit is kilometers, you need to configure the integration if you want to switch to miles.

 Supported entities;
 - Air Conditioner Status, Defroster Status